 The ketogenic diet has become very popular these days, for many years it has been used to treat conditions such as epilepsy.
 Now more and more people are doing the keto diet for weight loss, improve brain function, mental energy and preventing chronic health issues

-The OAT test can help to determine if you are in ketosis and how effective you are at converting fatty acids into energy.
+Urinary Organic Acids can help to determine if you are in ketosis and how effective you are at converting fatty acids into energy.

 Nutrient Deficiencies and the OAT Test

 The Organic Acid test can be a good way to assess for specific nutrient deficiencies, in particular, the B vitamins.
+There is not one "perfect" test for vitamin and mineral levels and I often combine this test with blood testing to get a complete overview.

-Markers 41 and 42 on the Great Plains OAT test indicate a possible folate or vitamin B1 deficiency.
+Markers 41 and 42 on the Great Plains OATs test indicate a possible folate or vitamin B1 deficiency.
 High levels of Uracil can indicate a folate deficiency, it can also indicate methylation problems and this is more likely to be an issue for people with the MTHFR gene mutation.

 Markers 50 to 57 on the OAT test can indicate deficiencies in other B vitamins, plus coenzyme Q10 and Vitamin C.